 MICROCHIP with PREPAID LIFETIME MEMBERSHIP in AKC's - Companion Animal Recovery (CAR)

 The full purchase price of KY HillBullies AKC Bull Terrier Puppies is $1600 not including shipping.
 Visit the puppy purchase information page for details.

 A puppy purchase application must be filled out prior to purchasing a puppy or putting a deposit down to get on the waiting list.
 A $200 deposit is required to get on the waiting list for future puppies.

 PayPal payments are accepted, but 4 percent extra will be added to cover PayPal fees.
 Credit cards are also accepted through PayPal, and you do not have to have a PayPal account to pay through PayPal.
 PayPal Payments can be made through the invoice sent from KY HillBullies - AKC Bull Terriers.
 If you wish to pay with PayPal you must let us know and wait for the invoice.
-Other forms of payments accepted are Cash or Certified Check.
+PayPal fees are non refundable (4%).
+Other forms of payments accepted are Cash or Cashier's Check.
 PayPal, the easy way to pay.

 If interested in a puppy from a future litter, then please click here to submit a puppy purchase application

 Born September 30th, 2014